Ataur Rahman Khan: Career

-After Hussain Shaheed Suhrawardy became Prime Minister of Pakistan got Abu Hossain Sarkar to resign as Chief Minister of East Pakistan so that Khan could replace him.
-Khan formed government of East Pakistan on 1 September 1956 and became the Chief Minister of East Pakistan.
-He found himself in a power struggle with the Awami League General Secretary Sheikh Mujibur Rahman.
+After Hussain Shaheed Suhrawardy became Prime Minister of Pakistan, he got Abu Hossain Sarkar to resign as Chief Minister of East Pakistan so that Khan could replace him.
+Khan formed the government of East Pakistan on 1 September 1956 and became the chief minister of East Pakistan.
+He found himself in a power struggle with the Awami League General Secretary, Sheikh Mujibur Rahman.
 Sheikh Mujib was more popular with Awami League party workers than Khan.
 His government lasted until March 1958.
-On 31 March 1958, Governor A. K. Fazlul Huq removed Khan from the post of chief Minister and appointed Abu Hossain Sarkar.
-Huq was removed from the post of governor by President Iskander Mirza and Khan was back as the Chief Minister of East Pakistan in 12 hours.
-Presidents rule was declared and two months later Khan was again Chief Minister.
+On 31 March 1958, Governor A. K. Fazlul Huq removed Khan from the post of chief minister and appointed Abu Hossain Sarkar.
+Huq was removed from the post of governor by President Iskander Mirza and Khan was back as the chief minister of East Pakistan in 12 hours.
+President's rule was declared and two months later, Khan was again the chief minister.
 There was a brawl in the East Bengal Legislative Assembly in which Deputy Speaker Shahed Ali Patwary was killed and General Ayub Khan took over power in Pakistan when martial law was declared in Pakistan.
-He had been removed and restored to the post of Chief Minister three times in one year.
+He had been removed and restored to the post of chief minister three times in one year.
 He and Suhrawardy's central and provincial government was criticised by Abdul Hamid Khan Bhashani, leader of the leftist fraction of Awami League, while supported by Sheikh Mujibur Rahman, the leader of the nationalist fraction of Awami League.
-He worked Hussain Shaheed Suhrawardy under the National Democratic Front to restore democracy to Pakistan.
+He worked with Hussain Shaheed Suhrawardy under the National Democratic Front to restore democracy to Pakistan.
 Khan had succeed Hussain Shaheed Suhrawardy as President of Awami League in 1963 further deteriorating relationship with Sheikh Mujibur Rahman.
 In 1969, he was elected president of Dhaka High Court Bar Association.
 In 1969, he created a new political party called Jatiya League over differences with Sheikh Mujibur Rahman.

 In 1970, Khan contested the elections for the national assembly but lost.
 During the Bangladesh Liberation War, Khan was detained for six months by Pakistan Army and released in September.
-After the Independence of Bangladesh, he was elected to the parliament of Bangladesh in 1973.
-In 1975, he joined the Sheikh Mujibur Rahman lead Bangladesh Krishak Sramik Awami League government.
+After the independence of Bangladesh, he was elected to the parliament of Bangladesh in 1973.
+In 1975, he joined the Sheikh Mujibur Rahman-led Bangladesh Krishak Sramik Awami League government.
 He revived his Jatiya League after the government was removed from power in a series of coups.

 Khan was elected to parliament in 1979.
-He campaigned against the rule General Hussain Mohammad Ershad before joining him.
-He was made the Prime Minister in 1984 which office he held until 1 January 1985.
+He campaigned against the rule of General Hussain Mohammad Ershad, before joining him.
+He was made the Prime Minister in 1984, which he held until 1 January 1985.

+Pakistan Football Federation

+Khan served as president of the Pakistan Football Federation between 1958 and 1960.